TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_sdl.rst

 .. figure:: _static/demo_sdl/fig6_audit_evolution.png
    :width: 100%
    :align: center
-   :alt: Eleven audit check values over BO steps for the SDL demo
+   :alt: Twelve audit check values over BO steps for the SDL demo

    (snapshot every 5 steps, seed 0).

-``CalibrationError`` ranges 0.28-0.40, all FAIL throughout the run.
+``CalibrationError`` FAILs at the first three snapshots (0.175, 0.180, 0.153) then PASSes for the last two (0.115, 0.140) — with only 25 BO-phase
-With only 25 BO-phase observations in a 3-D continuous space, the BoTorch GP has insufficient coverage to achieve calibrated intervals; 0.28 is nearly twice the 0.15 threshold even at step 25.
+observations in a 3-D continuous space, the BoTorch GP takes a while to reach calibrated intervals, and even then hovers close to the 0.15 threshold rather than settling comfortably below it.  ``IntervalCoverage`` starts PASS (0.60 at step 5) then FAILs for the rest of the run, oscillating 0.40–0.48 — well short of the acceptable [0.533, 0.833] band — the GP's 1σ bands capture well under half the observations from step 10 onward.
-``IntervalCoverage`` falls from 0.40 to 0.18 (all FAIL): the GP's 1-σ bands capture fewer and fewer observations as EI focuses exploitation near the minimum, tightening intervals in a region that is actually highly variable in the Fréchet metric.
-``VarianceAlignment`` starts near 0.8 and drops to ≈ 0.2: predicted variance is only 20 % of actual squared error by the end, confirming severe overconfidence in the exploitation phase.
-``UncertaintyEvolution`` passes (slope 0 to −0.04), consistent with a healthy overall decline.
-``UncertaintyAnomalies`` is zero throughout — EI spikes are large but not outliers relative to the mean, so z-scores stay below 3.
-``VarianceErrorCorrelation`` recovers from −0.2 at step 5 to +0.65 at step 25: the GP eventually learns to assign its remaining uncertainty to the predictions furthest from the true Fréchet distance.
+``VarianceAlignment`` PASSes at steps 5 and 10 (0.76, 0.53) then collapses
+to FAIL from step 15 onward (0.061, 0.066, 0.071): predicted variance falls
+to roughly a fifteenth of actual squared error late in the run, a sharp swing into severe overconfidence.  ``UncertaintyEvolution`` FAILs at every snapshot except step 15 (which happens to land right after a sharp drop in the uncertainty-evolution figure above) — a stricter reading than the overall oscillatory pattern might suggest, since this check flags a declining channel over the history seen *so far*, not the run's long-run average behaviour.  ``UncertaintyAnomalies`` is zero throughout — EI spikes are large but not outliers relative to the mean, so z-scores stay below 3.  ``VarianceErrorCorrelation`` PASSes at every snapshot, rising from +0.30 at step 5 to +0.72 by step 10 and staying in the 0.65–0.69 range thereafter — the GP consistently assigns higher uncertainty to its worst predictions from step 10 onward.
+Two checks that need a minimum sample count are undefined until enough steps have accumulated: ``ConformalCoverage`` first reports at step 10 (FAIL throughout, q-ratio 3.1 → 9.2, well above the 1.5 threshold) and ``PITUniformity`` only at steps 20 and 25 (FAIL, KS p-value ≈ 0.001 and 0.003 respectively). ``LyapunovStability`` — fed a *rolling* :math:`\lambda_{\max}` computed live inside the loop at every step and logged via ``hook.on_step()``, so it has a value at every snapshot here, unlike the CAMD/PyBAMM demos' end-of-run-only precomputed route — FAILs at every snapshot (stable fraction 0.0 at step 5, then 0.2 for the rest of the run, threshold 0.5), consistent with the still-substantial pole magnitudes discussed below.

 Lyapunov pole diagram
 ~~~~~~~~~~~~~~~~~~~~~